An important facility on the Campbell River

 We ask visitors to follow all signage, maintain safe physical distances, and practice good hygiene when visiting the Discovery Centre and Elk Falls area.
-Visitors are asked to self-assess and to delay their visit if they’re exhibiting possible symptoms of COVID-19 or have been in recent close contact with someone who is ill.
+Visitors are asked to self-assess and to delay their visit if they’re exhibiting possible symptoms of illness.

 Rated on TripAdvisor as the No. 1 of more than 40 things to do in Campbell River, a visit to Elk Falls just got better a few years ago with the addition of a suspension bridge and viewing platform that has made views of the falls much better (and safer).A short family-friendly hike from the parking lot, via the Millennium Trail, gets you to Elk Falls.
 But there are a variety of other trails for those who want to do further exploration on the park.